khanhnamle1994/cracking-the-data-science-interview/EBooks/Practical-Statistics-For-Data-Science/README.md

 ### Resampling

-Permutation tests are useful heuristic procedures for exploring the role of random variation.
-They are relatively easy to code, interpret and explain, and they offer a useful detour around the formalism and “false determinism” of formula-based statistics.
-One virtue of resampling, in contrast to formula approaches, is that it comes much closer to a “one size fits all” approach to inference.
-Data can be numeric or binary.
-Sample sizes can be the same or different.
-Assumptions about normally distributed data are not needed.
+- A *resampling* in statistics means to repeatedly sample values from observed data, with a general goal of assessing random variability in a statistic.
+It can also be used to assess and improve the accuracy of some machine learning models (i.e., bagging).

-There are two main types of resampling procedures: the bootstrap and permutation tests.
+- There are two main types of resampling procedures: the bootstrap and permutation tests.
 The bootstrap is used to assess the reliability of an estimate.
 Permutation tests are used to test hypotheses, typically involving two or more groups.
+- In a permutation procedure, two or more samples are involved, typically the groups in an A/B or other hypothesis test.
+Permute means to change the order of a set of values.
+The first step in a permutation test of a hypothesis is to combine the results from groups A and B (and, if used, C, D, ...) together.
+This is the logical embodiment of the null hypothesis that the treatments to which the groups were exposed do not differ.
+- We then test that hypothesis by randomly drawing groups from this combined set, and seeing how much they differ from one another.
+- The permutation procedure is as follows:
+  1. Combine the results from the different groups in a single data set.
+  2. Shuffle the combined data, then randomly draw (without replacing) a resample of the same size as group A.
+  3. From the remaining data, randomly draw (without replacing) a resample of the same size as group B.
+  4. Do the same for groups C, D, and so on.
+  5. Whatever statistic or estimate was calculated for the original samples (e.g., difference in group proportions), calculate it now for the resamples, and record.
+This constitutes one permutation iteration.
+  6. Repeat the previous steps R times to yield a permutation distribution of the test statistic.
+- Now go back to the observed difference between groups and compare it to the set of permuted differences.
+  - If the observed difference lies well within the set of permuted differences, then we have not proven anything - the observed difference is within the range of what chance might produce.
+  - However, the observed difference lies outside most of the permutation distribution, then we conclude that chance is not responsible.
+In technical terms, the difference is *statistically significant*.

 [back to current section](#statistical-experiments-and-significance-testing)